Debt Free Journey

 A realistic, step-by-step plan to pay off $10,000 of debt in 12 months on any salary by cutting costs, adding income, and using snowball or avalanche.

-Image: Photo: felicia.day (BY-NC-SA) via Openverse
+Photo: robtxgal (BY) via Openverse

 Is It Really Possible? (honest framing)

 Yes, it is possible, but let me be honest with you about what it takes.
 Paying off $10,000 in 12 months is not magic and it is not a get-rich scheme.
-It is a focused effort that combines spending less, earning a little more, and directing every spare rupee or dollar toward your debt.
+It is a focused effort that combines spending less, earning a little more, and directing every spare dollar toward your debt.

 For some people, the salary alone makes this comfortable.
 For others, it will take real sacrifice and a side income.
 The goal of this article is not to pressure you, but to show you a realistic path.
 If 12 months turns out to be too fast for your situation, the same plan works beautifully over 18 or 24 months.
 Progress matters more than the deadline.